dafny-lang/rfcs/0003-for-each.md

 an operation that in spirit applies several such operations.
 See the "Future Possibilities" section for ideas for pushing this philosophy even further.

+The [JMatch language](https://www.cs.cornell.edu/andru/papers/padl03.pdf), an extension of Java to support pattern matching, includes a `foreach` loop remarkably similar to the proposal here: it is parameterized by a boolean expression and iterates through all matching bindings.
+For example, the statement `foreach(a[int i] != 0) n += i;` sums the indices of all non-zero elements of the array `a`.
+The JMatch version declares the bound variables inline in the boolean expression, which is also proposed here as a future possibility below.

 * JMatch! https://www.cs.cornell.edu/andru/papers/padl03.pdf